-BCS results from blockage of exit of the blood from the liver either due to hepatic vein thrombosis or obstruction of the inferior vena cava.111,112 Liver injury results from hepatic congestion and previously side-to-side portocaval shunts were used for the management of this disorder.
-More recently the prognosis for these patients has been examined based on a number of variables and it is clear some of the patients require no intervention whereas for others the only solution appears to be a liver transplant.
-A model has been created using the following equation that allows for the prediction of survival of patients with BCS: 1.27 x encephalopathy + 1.04 x ascites + 0.72 x prothrombin time + 0.004 x bilirubin.113 Based on this model patients can be separated into three groups with good, intermediate and poor 5 year survivals.
-Only in patients with an intermediate prognosis was a side-to-side portacaval shunt shown to have a positive impact on survival.113 Although side-to-side portocaval shunts have been used effectively in this group of patients, operations within the portal space are to be avoided, if possible, as many of these patients may eventually require a liver transplant.
-There have been a number of case reports and two small series on the outcome of patients with BCS who have received a TIPS.114,115 In one series patients with good prognostic indices were treated symptomatically and with anticoagulation and did well.113 In both series it was the patients with progressive disease who underwent a TIPS.
-Patients with acute hepatic failure due to BCS did poorly with half of the patients dying in the immediate post-procedure period.
-Patients with more chronic disease did much better and had relief of symptoms, improvement in liver function and a good intermediate (mean follow-up was 2-4 years) survival.
-Most of the patients had an underlying prothrombotic disorder and required long-term anticoagulation.115 The frequency of TIPS insufficiency and thrombosis in the BCS patients did not differ from the frequency of these events in patients with cirrhosis.
-A recent report on the use of TIPS in a large number of patients with BCS defines more clearly the role of TIPS in the management of BCS.
-In a retrospective report from Europe 221 patients with BCS were identified.116 All received anticoagulation following diagnosis and were observed.
-One hundred and forty-seven failed to improve and 133 had creation of a TIPS attempted with 124 completing the procedure successfully.
-Eighteen percent had a complication of the procedure and two died from these complications.
-This higher than expected rate of complications reflects the difficulties in creating a TIPS in patients with hepatic vein thrombosis.
-One and ten year transplant free survival was 88% and 69% respectively which are better than predicted using a risk scoring system developed for BCS patients.
-TIPS dysfunction was observed significantly more often in those who received a bare as compared to a covered stent.
-Performing a TIPS in the patient with BCS can be difficult if the hepatic veins are completely occluded.
-In this latter situation a transmesenteric TIPS may be performed but this approach is limited to a few centers with extensive experience in creating a TIPS.117,118
+Budd-Chiari syndrome (BCS) results from blockage of exit of the blood from the liver as a result of hepatic vein thrombosis or obstruction of the inferior vena cava.^{102,103} Liver injury results from hepatic congestion, and side-toside portocaval shunts were used previously for the management of this disorder.
+More recently, the prognosis for these patients has been examined based on a number of variables, and although it is clear some of the patients require no intervention, for others the only solution appears to be a liver transplant.
+A model has been created using the following equation that allows for the prediction of survival of patients with BCS: $1.27 \times$ encephalopathy + $1.04 \times \text{ascites} + 0.72 \times \text{prothrombin time} +$ $0.004 \times \text{bilirubin}$.104 Based on this model, patients can be separated into three groups with good, intermediate, and poor 5-year survivals.
+Only in patients with an intermediate prognosis was a side-to-side portacaval shunt shown to have a positive impact on survival.104 Although side-toside portocaval shunts have been used effectively in this group of patients, operations within the portal space are to be avoided, if possible, because many of these patients may eventually require a liver transplant.
+There have been a number of case reports and two small series on the outcome of patients with BCS who have received a TIPS.^{105,106} In one series, patients with good prognostic indices were treated symptomatically and with anticoagulation and did well.105 In both series it was the patients with progressive disease who underwent a TIPS.
+Patients with acute hepatic failure due to BCS did poorly; half of the patients died in the immediate postprocedure period.
+Patients with more chronic disease did much better and had relief of symptoms, improvement in liver function, and a good intermediate (mean follow-up: 2-4 years) survival.
+Most of the patients had an underlying prothrombotic disorder and required long-term anticoagulation.106 The frequency of TIPS insufficiency and thrombosis in the BCS patients did not differ from the frequency of these events in patients with cirrhosis.
+Despite these results, it remains unclear whether or not TIPS improves survival; but if TIPS is going to have an impact, it most likely will be in the patients with an intermediate prognosis.102 Performing a TIPS in a patient with BCS can be difficult if the hepatic vein is completely occluded.
+In this situation, a transmesenteric TIPS may be performed, but this approach is limited to a few centers with extensive experience in creating a TIPS.^{107,108}

-Veno-Occlusive Disease or Sinusoidal Obstruction Syndrome (SOS)
+Veno-occlusive Disease or Sinusoidal Obstruction Syndrome

-SOS is seen most commonly following hematopoietic stem cell transplantation but also can occur following exposure to toxins in plants such as bushtea.119 Symptoms vary from mild sodium retention to progressive liver failure leading to death.
-In patients with the severe form of the disease ascites is common due to the development of portal hypertension.
-TIPS has been used in a small number of these patients.^{120-123} In these series TIPS did improve ascites, lowered levels of AST and ALT but did not effect serum bilirubin levels.
+Sinusoidal obstruction syndrome is seen most commonly following hematopoietic stem cell transplantation, but it can also occur following exposure to toxins in plants such as bushtea.109 Symptoms vary from mild sodium retention to progressive liver failure leading to death.
+In patients with the severe form of the disease, ascites is common as a result of the development of portal hypertension.
+TIPS has been used in a small number of these patients.109-113 In these series, TIPS improved ascites and lowered levels of aspartate aminotransferase and alanine aminotransferase but did not affect serum bilirubin levels.
 Most of the patients died despite the creation of the TIPS.